hdimitrieski/e-shop/README.md

     ~ npm start

 You can access the client application at http://localhost:4200.
-You can stop some services such as basket, order processing, or analytics and you will notice that you can still use the application without some of its features.
+You can stop some services such as basket, order processing, or analytics, and you will notice that you can still use the application without some of its features.

+# Run everything
+Alternatively, you can run the system as described bellow.

+You can run all docker containers and Spring applications by running the `./scripts/start.sh`.
+By default, the script won't start ELK and Zipkin.
+If you want to use ELK and Zipkin, you can run the script as:
+`./scripts/start.sh --elk --distributed-tracing`.
+To stop everything you can run `./scripts/stop.sh`.

 ## Create user
 Before you start using the application, you need to create a user.
 You can access Keycloak authorization service at